-So, here's what I've worked on and not finished since July 1, 2015, with the most recent at the top regardless of when it was started, and getting older as you go down:
+So, here's what I've worked on and not finished since July 1, 2015, with whatever I worked on most recently at the top regardless of when it was started, and getting older as you go down:

 Charming Sharra is an Ethshar story, probably a short novel, spinning off a very minor character in Stone Unturned.
 I'm on page 45.

 I've launched a Patreon page, and settled into a regular pattern.
 I post at least one short story and one other item every month, and patrons will be able to get one or two ebooks a year free.
 (The first free ebook, in October 2016, was Hazmat & Other Toxic Stories; the second, in June 2017, was an advance edition of Tom Derringer in the Tunnels of Terror.)
 For those of you who don't like Patreon, for whatever reason, I offer my own "Subscribers Central," providing the same materials.
 You can sign up here.